 At this stage, we have developed a taxonomy of generalized discrete gauge theories from \textit{exponential polynomial symmetries}.
 These generalized electromagnetic theories can be treated as CSS stabilizer codes, with ground states obeying zero charge and flux conditions.
 In this section, our aim is to create non-CSS codes exhibiting similar exponential charge conservation.
 Intriguingly, these theories can be manifested as Chern-Simons theories, where charge and flux are bonded together.

 To set the stage, we begin with a modified Gauss law that features charge structures similar to the ones in Eq.~\eqref{charges}, but with a modification: unit charges are bounded to unit gauge fluxes.
-This flux-charge binding process has the potential to give rise to a fractonic Chern-Simons theory in contrast to a Higgsed Maxwell theory.

-In conventional Maxwell-type gauge theories, the ground state manifold is defined by projecting the local Hilbert space onto the vanishing net charge and flux sectors.
-With the flux-charge binding effect, the net charge condition will be automatically satisfied, provided the theory is flux-free.
-Additionally, any excitation electric charge would also contain gauge flux, and vice versa, leading to fractional statistics between charges (and fluxes).
+This flux-charge binding process has the potential to give rise to a Chern-Simons type gauge theory~\cite{you2019fractonic,delfino22} in contrast to a Higgsed Maxwell theory.
+In conventional Maxwell-type gauge theories, the ground-state manifold is obtained by projecting the local Hilbert space onto sectors with vanishing net charge and flux.
+In the presence of flux–charge binding, the net-charge condition is automatically satisfied whenever the theory is flux-free.
+Moreover, any electric charge excitation necessarily carries gauge flux, and vice versa, resulting in fractional statistics between charges and fluxes.

 To create a Chern-Simons-type coupling, we assign the charge density to be equal to the local flux,

 where $B_r$ is defined in Eq. \eqref{flux2}.
 A sufficient solution to this equation is to impose a local projection between the two sets of $\mathbb{Z}_N$ Pauli operators $X,Z$ and $\overline X,\overline Z$, such that